|Law Enforcement Resources|

 The Evolution of Policing in the United States

 Since the foundation of the United States, America's law enforcers have undergone an incredible evolution.
 Whereas the early law enforcement systems of the Thirteen Colonies were informal, loosely organized and simple, policing the modern United States is an extremely complex undertaking carried out by over a million sworn officers and civilian staff.
-The changing nature of law enforcement in the United States was shaped by a multitude of factors, including political and economic forces, the emergence of new threats such as terrorism and drug traffickers, and the development of important new technologies that revolutionized the practice of law enforcement.
+The changing nature of law enforcement in the United States was shaped by a multitude of factors, including political and economic forces, the emergence of new threats such as terrorism and drug traffickers, and the development of important new technologies that revolutionized police supplies and the practice of law enforcement.
 It was also influenced by specific events and people: scandals that demanded investigations and justice, crimes that police departments found themselves ill-equipped to cope with, and reformers who revolutionized the American attitude to law enforcement.

 Policing before police departments